devnull-cz/unix-linux-prog-in-c-labs/2022/labs-2022-10-24/assignments.md

 0
 ```

+## Variant: allow zero arguments

+usage: `./cat [file ...]

+Also, allow `-` to be specified as file, reading standard input in such case.

 # `lseek`

 Write an X cross to a file.
 The first argument is the size of the rectangle.